 Abstract

-This paper reassesses aspects of the scholarship of David Mitrany, who first in the 1920s and then in the late 1940s approached the “agrarian question” - whether and if so how socialism is possible in a state where there is only a small manufacturing sector and therefore no significant industrial proletariat – from the perspective of countries in Central and Eastern Europe where between the two World Wars political parties representing small scale agricultural producers won large numbers of votes in democratic elections (Mitrany 1927; 1951; 1961).
+This paper reassesses aspects of the scholarship of David Mitrany, who first in the 1920s and then in the late 1940s approached the “agrarian question” - whether and if so how socialism is possible in a state where there is only a small manufacturing sector and therefore no significant industrial proletariat – from the perspective of countries in Central and Eastern Europe where between the two World Wars political parties representing small scale agricultural producers won large numbers of votes in democratic elections.
+His 1951 book Marx against the Peasant was his response to the failure of those parties to hold onto power, and their crushing by the Communist governments that took control from 1948 on.

-His 1951 book was a political response to the failure of those parties to hold onto power and then after the Second World War their crushing by the Communist governments that took control from 1948 on.
-The agrarian parties had not formed meaningful worker/peasant alliances with communist or socialist parties, and without these they were fatally isolated.
-But without political support from rural areas, the socialist or communist parties could only collectivise agriculture by force.
-Mitrany had, in his 1927 paper, already traced the antagonism of marxists to small scale rural production back to the Communist Manifesto of 1848, compounded by Lenin’s tactical decision to support small farmers when they took land from feudal landowners - on the basis that these small farms would not be viable and that later the farmers could be persuaded to farm collectively.

-However, small farmers and industrial workers were both exploited.
-Feudal landowners and industrial bourgeoisies were enemies of both.
-If agrarian parties and communists worked together the rural areas could produce the surpluses of food needed to feed the cities, while providing tools and inputs to improve agricultural productivity and a home market for other products of new factories.

 Mitrany showed that the populist tradition, the ideology of independent small farmers, came from similar roots to Marxism, and that Marx himself late in his life came close to endorsing it.
 Whether increased agricultural productivity is feasible without large scale farming was the subject of intense debate among socialists in Europe from the 1850s onwards.
 It is on the agenda today in many underdeveloped countries where there are strong disagreements about the role of agriculture and rural development in development strategy.

 The Work of David Mitrany